 Weekend Recipe: Strawberry Mousse

 Sometimes strawberries start to get mushy as soon as you bring them home.
 Other times, you discover the batch you bought doesn't have that much flavor.
 What to do with them, then?
 Turn them into mousse!
-Many thanks to America's Test Kitchen for the recipe.
+Many thanks to Cook's Illustrated for the recipe.

 2 pounds strawberries, hulled (6 1/2 cups)